surpriselizard/LifeScheduler/README.md

 only in the console.
 Now there are a number of menus and popups so it will be much more user friendly, better looking, more functional, and hopefully more features!

+(UPDATE)
+I have made a the project without uploading it to github.
+This will now be archived, I will likely upload the finished version in the future.